Roshan-Poudel/Wireless_Security_with_Python-Scapy/README.md

-#### Note: The Python scripts of this repository Requires linux Operating System and Support of Network Interface Card in Monitor Mode.
+#### Note: All Python scripts of this Repository require the following requirements to be fullfilled.
 #### Requirements
  Requirements to Execute the Script are:
 a.
 Linux Operating System { I am using Linux Mint }